 Hello!
 Thanks for giving me a look!
-My name is Kylie and I am nearly 2 years old and am a petite sweet pittie.
-I do have a urinary condition that is being addressed and my first surgery is Feb 1st.
-If that is successful I can go on and have a normal life with no more leaking, if not I will have to have further surgery.
+My name is Kylie and I am 2 years old and am a petite sweet pittie.
+I have recovered from surgery to help my eyes and to fix a urinary condition and am feeling much better.

 So let me tell you a little about myself.
 I absolutely love people, even them little ones.
 As long as your kids can handle being around a tornado like me we s hould be fine.
-My foster home has a girl who is almost 6 years old, and we love to play together and she doesn't mind when I bump into her.
+My previous foster home had a girl who is almost 6 years old, and we loved to play together and she didn't mind when I bumped into her.
 Oh, and speaking of playing, I love it.
 I need to have a yard to run and run and run in.
 Fetch is awesome!
 I don't generally play with toys inside as I prefer to snuggle then, but I must have ones for outside.

 I am a little curious around cats so please keep that in mind if you have kitties especially if you have ones that run easily.

-I was good around larger dogs but as I have matured into more of an adult dog and less of a puppy I really don't like big dogs and I don't want them near me.
-It is possible to also have something to do with me not feeling well, so please keep all this in mind when considering me.
+I was good around larger dogs but as I have matured into more of an adult dog and less of a puppy I really don't like big dogs and I don't want them near me, litle dogs I am unsure of.
 A meet and greet is a must.

 Happy Days Dog and Cat Rescue microchips all dogs and cats before adoption.
 Microchips are implanted between the shoulder blades and are another form of identification should the animal get lost.
 The microchips are registered to Happy Days Dog and Cat Rescue.
 The adopter's information is added once the adoption is complete.
 The adopter is responsible for a $19.99/Year registration fee or a $69.00/Lifetime registration fee to change information.
 Dogs and Cats still need to have collar with tags should they get lost.

 Your message has been sent to Happy Days Dog and Cat Rescue.